MiguelRocha2001/PS-Monitor-IoT-System/README.md

     - Install Node Package Manager

 - Docker:
+    - Linux and Windows:
+        - Install Docker: v24.0.2, build cb74dfc
+        - Install Docker Compose: v2.18.1
+    - Windows:
+        - Install Docker Desktop: v4.20.1 (110738)

 ## Instructions to lunch
 Currently, we are still dealing with the deployment.
-We plan on finishing the docker images to lunch the application locally, and then, deploy it on a cloud provider.
+At the momment, is possible to deploy the system locally, using docker technology, or without docker.
+The system should be also available in the cloud (GCP), but we are still dealing with some issues.

+The MCU firmware needs to be compiled and loaded into the MCU.
+After this, as soons as it receives power, the programm should start right up.
+After the MCU initializes, it will, eventually, try to connect to the Wi-Fi.
+Use the ESP Touch Android application to connect the ESP32-S2 to pass the Wi-Fi credentials, along with the Device ID.
+The latter can be obtained after logging in in the website and creating a new device.
+It should display the Device ID in the top of the page.

 There are two ways of launching the system:
 - Without Docker:
     - Go to each project and start the correspondent application: